Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/boolean_image137.png}

-* The result of *Cut12* operation is a compound containing the parts of the initial Shell and Wire out of the Solid.
-The new Shell and Wire are created from the objects.
+* The result of *Cut12* operation is a  compound containing new Shell and Wire split from the arguments *Sh* and *W*.
+In this case they have a common part with solid *S* so the corresponding part is not included into the result.

 @figure{/user_guides/boolean_operations/images/boolean_image138.png}

 * The result of *Cut21* operation is not defined as the objects have a lower dimension than the tool.

+@subsubsection occt_algorithms_9_4_24	Case 24: Two Wires that have overlapping edges.

+Let us consider two Wires that have overlapping edges, *W1* is the object and *W2* is the tool:

+@figure{/user_guides/boolean_operations/images/boolean_image139.png}

+* The result of *Fuse* operation is a compound containing two Wires, which share an overlapping edge.
+The new Wires are created from the objects:

+@figure{/user_guides/boolean_operations/images/boolean_image140.png}

+* The result of *Common* operation is a compound containing two Wires both consisting of an overlapping edge.
+The new Wires are created from the objects:

+@figure{/user_guides/boolean_operations/images/boolean_image141.png}

+* The result of *Cut12* operation is a compound containing a wire split from object *W1*.
+Its common part with *W2* is not included into the result.

+@figure{/user_guides/boolean_operations/images/boolean_image142.png}

+* The result of *Cut21* operation is a compound containing a wire split from *W2*.
+Its common part with *W1* is not included into the result.

+@figure{/user_guides/boolean_operations/images/boolean_image143.png}

 @subsection occt_algorithms_9_5 Class BOPAlgo_BOP